Athletic Training (B.S.)

 Basketball season occurs over several months and allows for little recovery time for athletes.
 College athletes typically do not receive the proper amount of sleep which is believed to hinder their recovery process and affect their health as well as their success on the court.
 Statistical analysis was conducted to note difference in RPE, sleep, and scoring percentage.
 There was no significant difference in all variables across the six weeks of the in-season.

 Perrin, Lindsay and Rossi, Dr. Stephen, "Seasonal Changes in Sleep, RPE, and Scoring Percentage in Division One Collegiate Female Basketball Players" (2019).
-University Honors Program Theses.
+Honors College Theses.
 387.